MariaRomero/CV/README.md

 #Maria Romero

-I am a Former Street Food Vendor and have done a little bit of everything in my short life, one of those decisions was to do Makers Academy, where I have learned design in a completely different field, my BA in Graphic Design help me when it came to front end development and finishing touches of several projects.

-This intensive course has left me exhausted yet thrilled that I'll be joining a fun, challenging and thriving industry, I'm looking to start as a junior web developer in an agile environment where I will be forever evolving as a person and as a professional.
+I am a former Street Food vendor, Graphic Designer and English teacher.
+Despite my relatively young age, I have packed a lot of things into my life, one of which is Makers Academy.
+This 12 week intensive coding bootcamp has left me energized and thrilled to be joining a fun, challenging and thriving industry.
+I'm looking to start as a junior web developer in an agile environment where I can continually evolve as a person, and as a professional.

 ###Skills | *stuff I’m good at*

 **I work well in teams.**<br />
-I've always been a loyal and hard working person, I consider myself a team player, once a goal is set everybody in my team will be drag a long for the ride using an agile sprint approach, being honest about struggles and celebrating even the smallest achievements.
-Working on the Air BnB project as one in a team of four we continue running out own stand ups, pairing everyday and achieving goals together whilst having an amazing time.
+I've always been a loyal and hard working person, a true team player who has adapted to agile methodologies.
+In some Makers projects I was praised by my team about the honest approach in acknowledging challenges, my enthusiasm in making sure to celebrate even the smallest achievements and keep morale.

-**I can code!.**<br />
+**I can code.**<br />
-In the past four months I have been building web applications, API's, working with data bases in an object oriented and TDD manner.
-The Street Food project allow me to fully see how powerful a ruby on rails app can be along with the wonderful realisation that I can code!
+In the past four months I have been building web applications, connecting with API's and working with databases.
+All this was done in an object oriented manner, whilst employing test driven development and pairing every day.
+The Street Food project allowed me to fully see how powerful a Ruby on Rails app can be and also led to the wonderful realization that I can code!

-Six months ago I hadn't written a single line of code now I am ready to say I have definitely learn and can continue learning this thing!.
+Six months ago I hadn't written a single line of code but I am proud of how much I have learned in such a short space of time and I'm excited to continue building on this knowledge and honing my skills!

 **I've evolved.**<br />
-I was born and raised in Venezuela, where I did my Bachelors degree whilst being an English teacher, spent a few years in USA where I started my own exporting company, before moving to the UK, since being here I've realised that in needed to adapt a growth mindset, that this life is mine to shape and with perseverance I can get very very far.
+I was born and raised in Venezuela, where I did my Bachelor's degree whilst being an English teacher, I then spent a few years in USA where I started my own exporting company, before moving to the UK.
+Since being here I've realized that I needed to adopt a growth mindset, that this life is mine to shape and that, with perseverance, there is nothing I cannot achieve.

 ###Projects | *stuff I’ve made*